Agalloch: Reunion (2023-present)

-The original members of Agalloch announced a reunion show in 2023, performed at Balve Cave during Prophecy Fest, a metal festival hosted by Prophecy Productions, in September 2023.

-They later announced two additional shows in 2023: one at McMenamins Crystal Ballroom in Portland, Oregon; and another at Decibel Magazine Metal & Beer Fest in Denver, Colorado.
+The three original members of Agalloch reunited in 2023 to "with the intent of playing limited shows."
+The band was now joined by Hunter Ginn as their new live drummer.
+Their first show back was on September 9, 2023 at the Balve Cave in Germany during Prophecy Fest, a metal festival hosted by Prophecy Productions.
+Their first reunion show in the U.S. was at the Crystal Ballroom in their native Portland on September 23.
+In May 2024, Agalloch played their first East Coast show since 2014 as a last-minute substitution at Maryland Deathfest after My Dying Bride canceled.
+In June 2025, the band headlined the Fortress Festival in Scarborough, England.
+This was the band’s first time playing in England since 2015.

 Musical style and influences

-Agalloch performed a progressive and avant-garde style of folk metal that encompassed an eclectic range of tendencies including neofolk, post-rock, black metal and doom metal.
+Agalloch performs a progressive and avant-garde style of folk metal that encompasses an eclectic range of tendencies including neofolk, post-rock, black metal and doom metal.

-Common themes in Agalloch's imagery and subject matter were the beauty of nature, winter, melancholy and allusions to ancestral paganism.
+Common themes in Agalloch's imagery and subject matter are the beauty of nature, winter, melancholy and allusions to ancestral paganism.
 Don Anderson described Norse mythology as a major influence on the band and said that "heathen culture" was the main inspiration for frontman John Haughm in particular.
 Anderson said that the band's take on Ralph Waldo Emerson's philosophy could be viewed as a kind of worship of nature, but that no one in the band practiced paganism as a religion.

-Agalloch also used non-traditional instruments, such as a deer skull.
-In the song "The Lodge", Haughm struck the deer skull to create an unusual clicking sound.
+Agalloch has also used non-traditional instruments, such as a deer skull used as percussion in the song "The Lodge".

-In a 1999 Wicked World interview with Haughm and Walton, done by Dan Tobin, the band members listed influences including Katatonia, Ulver, The 3rd and the Mortal, Swans and Godspeed You!
+In a 1999 Wicked World interview with Haughm and Walton, the band members listed influences including Katatonia, Ulver, The 3rd and the Mortal, Swans and Godspeed You!
 Black Emperor.
-In another interview with the Metal Rules webzine, the band cited filmmakers such as Alejandro Jodorowsky, Jim Jarmusch and Ingmar Bergman as influences.
+In another interview in 2008, Don Anderson cites Nick Cave and the Bad Seeds, Current 93 and Sol Invictus as influences; particularly on their 1999 Pale Folklore album.
+Cinema has also greatly influenced the band, in an interview with the Metal Rules webzine, filmmakers such as Alejandro Jodorowsky, Jim Jarmusch and Ingmar Bergman were cited as influences.
 Haughm has also noted an admiration for filmmaker Andrei Tarkovsky.
-They have also referenced literary works, as on Faustian Echoes.
-In another interview, John lists Bethlehem, Fields Of The Nephilim, Coil, Arvo Pärt, Death In June, Steve Reich, and Joy Division as influences.
+In another interview, Haughm lists Bethlehem, Fields Of The Nephilim, Coil, Arvo Pärt, Death In June, Steve Reich, and Joy Division as influences.
 He also says that Rush is his "favorite band in the world".